returnMarcco/Web-Proxy-Automation/README.md

 A batch script to help you get those notorious 3 average viewers :)
 For Windows OS only

-*** README *** - In order to have this script functioning for your Twitch channel, you must follow these instructions;
-YouTube tutorial @ - https://youtu.be/sm-e0aL8X8o
+*** README *** - In order to have this script functioning for your Twitch channel, you must follow these instructions YouTube tutorial @ - https://youtu.be/sm-e0aL8X8o

 Instruction List